blackducksoftware/hub-fortify-ssc-integration-service/README.md

-# hub-fortify-batch
+# hub-fortify-integration
-Repository to store all the batch jobs related to Hub and Fortify
+Repository to store all the Hub and Fortify integration codes